xpgram/advance-wars/src/00 - Todo List.md

 But anyway, yeah.
 There is constant state checking because his system never just *knows* where it is like mine does.
 - One failure of my design, I just realized, is that for online play it is incredibly easy to cheat.
 I'm not sure *how* but I know it's possible.
 Units hidden by fog should be unknown to the player, but the client knows always.
 If a hacker could get the game to log the objects of the map, I can't stop them.
 Ideally this would be information known to the server and shared only when necessary.
 Oh well.
 But anyway, good essay detail, proves I think.

+- [ ] Sight Map caching
+  - [ ] What layer are they added to?
+Can they be simply frozen like other MapLayers?
+- [ ] Silo spending and graphic updating
+  - [ ] While I'm there: what are the difficulties in getting tiles to swap to, say, a snow version of themselves?
+Just graphically.

 - [ ] TrackCar doesn't respect sight map yet.

 Collect assets for: